 A man's age affects the chances of a couple having a healthy child.

 You can’t control your age, or your partner’s age.
-But if you’re in a relationship and you want to have a child, or more children, you can have the conversation sooner rather than later.
+However, if you would like to have a child, or more children, have this conversation sooner rather than later.

 The quality of a man’s sperm decreases with age.
 As a man ages, it takes longer for his partner to get pregnant.
 There’s also an increased risk of not conceiving at all.